 - does the donation align to AC mission and vision;

-- any restrictions that determine whether AC can accept;
+- are there any restrictions that determine whether AC can accept;

 Any requests made by a donor or the College must be documented clearly in writing.
 This may take the form of a proposal, will, expression of interest or formal letter.

 AC reserves the right to decline any donation that may morally, ethically or legally expose AC, result in adverse publicity or require unexpected or additional responsibilities, expense or restrictions for AC.

 Donor's personal information

-To process donations, AC collects and records personal information provided such as: name; address; phone; email; gender; date of birth; and bank/credit card details.
+To process donations, AC collects and records personal information provided such as: name; address; phone; email; gender; and date of birth.
 AC may also collect personal information through public sources, AC enrolment records and alumni records.